Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/_index.md

 An example could be authorization.
 The architecture provides the capability to authorize access to resources.

+Since Altinn 3 is a platform letting its users develop applications and deploy them, you will ses that many capabilities that typical is DevOps capabilities in other projects, is part of the runtime capabilities.
+An example of this is the capability to build and deploy applications

 [Learn more about Altinn 3 runtime capabilities](runtime).

 ### DevOps capabilities